OsKaR31415/cours/fonctions trigonométriques.md

 > [!smallquery] Sous-notes de [[MOC trigonométrie]]
 > ```dataview
-> TABLE title as "nom", description, derivative, properties, up as "Up", up.up as "2-Up", up.up.up as "3-Up", up.up.up.up as "4-Up"
+> TABLE title as "nom", description, derivative, primitive, properties, up as "Up", up.up as "2-Up", up.up.up as "3-Up", up.up.up.up as "4-Up"
 > FROM -#cours AND -#exercice AND -"daily" AND -#excalidraw AND -#MOC
 > WHERE contains(up,          [[MOC trigonométrie]])
 >    or contains(up.up,       [[MOC trigonométrie]])